OpaxIV/drm_in_games/tigress/fib_encode.md

     if genericExp(10) == arithEnc(10):
         print("True")
 ```
-When executed the word "True" is printed into the console.
+When executed the word "True" is printed into the console, if both expressions are equal.

 ## Tigress <a name="tigress"></a>
 Tigress is a C-programm obfuscator.
 It takes a file written in C, obfuscates it by imposing the options added by the user and outputs the obfuscated C-file.